GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 To delete your app from Container Engine, you must remove both the load balancer and the Container Engine cluster.

-1. Delete the service which will deallocate the load balancer:
+1. Delete the service, which deallocates the load balancer:

         kubectl delete service hello-web